stiller-leser/polarsteps-wordpress-import/readme.txt

 == Description ==

 The Polarsteps Importer plugin provides a seamless way to transfer your travel stories from Polarsteps directly into your WordPress site.
 Each step of your journey can be imported as a separate post, preserving your content, images, and location data.
 This is perfect for travel bloggers who want to own their content and display it on their own website.
+This plugin is part of the https://rueckenwin.de roadtrip along the panamericana.
+You also find us on Youtube (https://www.youtube.com/@rueckenwinde) and Instagram (https://www.instagram.com/rueckenwin.de/) If you want to support this plugin, consider donating to us!

 = Features =